vinodpandey/elpistechsolutions.com/content/tos.md

 2. This material is available for the purpose of the assessment and evaluation of the students.
 Any commercial use of this material is strictly prohibited.
 3.  **This license shall automatically terminate if you violate any of these restrictions.
 The company shall cancel your subscription immediately and no refund shall be initiated in such cases.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.**

-## Refund Policy
+## Refund and Cancellation Policy {#refund-policy}

-1. This is a **non-refundable product** as the users can download it immediately after the payment.
-So, no refund will be issued once the product is purchased.
+At Elpis Technology Solutions (P) Ltd, we strive to ensure a positive experience for all our customers.
+Please carefully review our Refund and Cancellation Policy outlined below:

+### Refund Policy

+**Non-Refundable Products:**

+All purchases made on our platform are final and non-refundable.
+Once a product is purchased and downloaded, no refunds will be issued under any circumstances.

+**Free Samples:**

-2.  **In each category, one sample is available for free.
-We strongly recommend to go through the free sample before buying the subscription.**
+To help you make an informed decision, we provide a free sample for every product category.
+We strongly recommend reviewing the free sample before purchasing a subscription or product.

+**Replacement Policy:**

-3. However, if you have purchased the wrong product by mistake and want to replace it, you can request the same within 3 days via email to support@mycbseguide.com.
+In the event you have purchased the wrong product by mistake, you may request a replacement.
+Replacement requests must be made within 3 days of the purchase date.
+Send your replacement request via email to sales@mycbseguide.com.
+Include proof of purchase and details of the product purchased in your email for faster processing.

+**Cancellation Policy**

+As this is a digital product, cancellations are not applicable once the purchase is completed.
+By purchasing our products, you agree to this Refund and Cancellation Policy.
+For further assistance, feel free to contact our support team at sales@mycbseguide.com.

 ## Other points